MagicMirrorOrg/MagicMirror-Documentation/modules/compliments.md

 Compliments can be set for a specific day in the format `YYYY-MM-DD`. `.` can be used as a wildcard.

-starting in Version 2.29, the compliment can use a cron type specification, which provides more options, in addition to date, one can use hours, minutes and day of week for additional control the cron format string is 5 groups of space separated values min hour day month day_of_week each can be a range, and use numbers or names see https://crontab-generator.org for a visual cron syntax creator.. this tool asks for the command to be executed (cron is usually used to execute commands on a schedule), just use anything, and take the first 5 space separated tokens of he result.
+starting in Version 2.29, the compliments configuration can use a cron type specification, which provides more options.
+In addition to date, one can use hours, minutes and day of week for additional control the cron format string is 5 groups of space separated values<br><br>
+**minute hour day month day_of_week**<br><br>
+each can be a range, and use numbers or names see https://crontab-generator.org for a visual cron syntax creator.. this tool asks for the command to be executed (cron is usually used to execute commands on a schedule), just use anything, and take the first 5 space separated tokens of the result.

 If set, the weather can be used for compliments.
 The available properties are: